Who Was Enzo Ferrari?

 Driving Career and Team Manager

-In 1919, Enzo Ferrari moved to Milan to work as a test driver for Costruzioni Meccaniche Nazionali.
+In 1919, Ferrari moved to Milan to work as a test driver for Costruzioni Meccaniche Nazionali.
 Given the chance to compete with the company's racing team, he made his debut at the 1919 Parma-Poggio di Berceto hillclimb race, finishing fourth in his division.
 He left CMN the following year to join Alfa Romeo.

 After winning the Circuito del Savio in 1923, Ferrari met the parents of World War I flying ace Francesco Baracca, who suggested the young driver use the emblem that decorated their son's plane for good luck.
 The emblem — a prancing horse — eventually came to represent the power and prestige of the Ferrari marque.
 That year, Ferrari also married Laura Dominica Garello.